Švėkšna Manor: World War II

-Alexander Broël-Plater (1913-1997)
+Aleksander Broël-Plater (1913–1997)

 During the German occupation, Aleksander returned to the estates, and lived in Švėkšna Manor, while Vilkėnas was left to the Germans.

-Aleksander married Felicja Laime Veresilka (1921-2015) in 1943.
+Aleksander married Felicja Laime Veresilka (1921–2015) in 1943.
 Between 1941 and 1944, Aleksander lived in Švėkšna, and taught geography, biology and public science at Švėkšna Gymnasium.
-In 1944 he left for Germany, where in 1945-1947 he taught at Bad Worishofen Displaced Persons' Camp School, organized the camp's Lithuanian committee and was its chairman.
+In 1944 he left for Germany, where in 1945–1947 he taught at Bad Worishofen Displaced Persons' Camp School, organized the camp's Lithuanian committee and was its chairman.

 He then went to the US in 1949, where he lived for the remainder of his life.

 The Soviet Period

 After World War II, 'Villa Genowefa' was equipped with a cinema, but the other unattended buildings were left to deteriorate.

 A Soviet soldier was buried in front of the villa in the parterre and a monument was erected.
 The old wooden manor house was demolished c.
 1952.
 Though only the foundations are left of Švėkšna Manor, 'Villa Genowefa' still stands.

 After Lithuania regained independence, the remains of the soldier was redeemed at Švėkšna Cemetery.